 Taking money out of retirement plans for a down payment is not ideal.

-But we know that many families have most, if not all, of their savings tied up in Individual Retirement Accounts or 401(k) accounts where they work.
+But we know that many families have most, if not all, of their savings tied up in individual retirement accounts (IRAs) or 401(k) accounts where they work.

 If that's the case, tap a Roth IRA or Roth 401(k) plan first.